 Hi there.
 If you read my previous post on the changes with the SISGP scholarship, then you might be in the process of submitting your scholarship motivation letter.
 One of the most frequently asked questions from you has been how to make your scholarship motivation letter stand out because let’s face it, the SISGP scholarship ↗️ is a very competitive scholarship and to get it, your motivation letter has to stand out.
 Here are 7 scholarship motivation letter tips based on my experience.

 1. Motivation letters for universities VS. Scholarships

 Anita gave a great guide on how you can be able to make a motivation letter for the university applications.
 There’s a subtle difference between writing a motivation letter for a university and writing a motivation letter for a scholarship.
-A motivation letter for the university admission will focus on why you are interested in learning at a certain university and taking a certain course and should include your professional goals before, during and after the course.
+A motivation letter for the university admission will focus on why you are interested in learning at a certain university and taking a certain programme and should include your professional goals before, during and after the course.
 A motivation letter for the scholarship, however, would be entirely dependent on the type of scholarship you are applying for.